Enpass Review 2025: Great for Offline Storage

 Our experience

-We downloaded the Enpass app onto our laptop running Windows 11 and we set up the extension on the Google Chrome browser.
+We downloaded the Enpass Windows app to and set up the extension on the Google Chrome browser.
 Once it was finished downloading, we were prompted to select how to store our files.
 This is because Enpass doesn't store your data on its servers, so your data will stay with you.

 Welcome to Enpass setup page